aws-samples/vpn-gateway-strongswan/README.md

 If the tunnels have not come up 3-5 minutes after creation of the VPN gateway stack completed, then see the Troubleshooting section below.

-### 4. Ensure Routing and EC2 Security Groups Are in Place
+### 4. Ensure Routing Tables and EC2 Security Groups Are in Place

 On both sides of the site-to-site VPN connection, ensure that the appropriate routing and security group configurations are in place to enable proper routing of traffic.
 For example: